willj-dev/willj-dev.github.io/content/pages/conceptual-fp/basic-concepts.rst

 Show
 ~~~~~~~~~~~~~~~~~~~~

-:pseudoml:`Show` is for types that can be represented as a string:
+`Show` is for types that can be represented as a string:

 .. code:: pseudoml

    typeclass Show a
        show : a -> String

-Most languages also have the ability to generate instances of :pseudoml:`Show` (or equivalent) for you.
+Most languages also have the ability to generate instances of `Show` (or equivalent) for you.
 This is also simplified from the definition you might see in the wild, which is designed to support efficiently building the output string for nested structures.
-Just for fun, here’s an example instance for lists whose elements are themselves :pseudoml:`Show`\ able.
+Just for fun, here’s an example instance for lists whose elements are themselves `Show`\ able.

 .. code:: pseudoml